Credit is not available for this course. We estimate the course should take 18 - 20 hours to complete.

 ContactContact us about this course

 Join the Email ListWant to know when new classes are starting, discount offers, and when curriculum updates are occurring?
-Join the mailing list and be sure to select "Integrative Health & Lifestyle program" on the check box.
+Join the mailing list.

 $240 Healthcare Providers